citp/privacy-policy-historical/y/yo/yol/yolike.com.md

-> *The following text is extracted and transformed from the yolike.com privacy policy that was archived on 2011-01-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110109103631id_/http%3A//www.yolike.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yolike.com privacy policy that was archived on 2011-11-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111129235127id_/http%3A//www.yohungama.com/privacy.php) for the most accurate reproduction.*

-# Privacy Policy -- YoLike.com
+# Privacy Policy -- YoHungama

 For each visitor to our Web page, our Web server automatically recognizes the consumer's domain name and e-mail address (where possible).